geosolutions-it/MapStore2/docs/user-guide/background.md

 <img src="../img/background/background.jpg" class="ms-docimage"/>

 By clicking on the background selector, a list of available backgrounds will be displayed.
-The user can select a background from the list to switch between them.
+The user can select one of them to switch to it.
 The default map backgrounds in MapStore are: *OSM Simple Light*, *OSM Simple Dark*, *OSM Bright*, *NE Political*, *Sentinel 2 Cloudless*, *Open Street Map* and *Empty Background*.

 <img src="../img/background/bck-available.jpg" class="ms-docimage" style="max-width:500px;"/>